 Supply Chains React to Coronavirus

-Many supply chains based in Wuhan, China, and the surrounding areas have grinded to a halt in the midst of coronavirus concerns.
+Many supply chains based in Wuhan, China, and the surrounding areas have grinded to a halt in the midst of coronavirus concerns and uncertainty of the virus’ future impacts.
 The outbreak appeared on the tail-end of Chinese New Year with lock-downs extending the already week-long down time in production and adding travel and logistics restrictions.
 Many global businesses are seeing a direct impact to their production and overall operations.

 Undoubtedly, the devastating outbreak impacts the stock markets as well.
 According to Philip van Doorn, investing columnist for Market Watch, “US stocks are heading toward their biggest one-day losses in several months as the coronavirus spreads from China.”

 Consumer manufactures with production based in China, like Apple, are preparing for impact.
 Without concrete information on when production and export will resume as normal, global supply chains waiver in limbo.
 Bloomberg reported that:

 “Apple provided a wider-than-usual forecast range for the current quarter because of the uncertainty surrounding the coronavirus.
 CEO Cook addressed the virus during a conference call with analysts on Jan.
 28, saying Apple is following developments.
 Virtually all iPhones are made by Foxconn’s Hon Hai Precision Industry Co. in Zhengzhou, China, and by Pegatron Corp. at an assembly site near Shanghai.
 Apple also closed some stores.”

 Another Bloomberg report stated some of the other global giants, from the travel industry to food and beverage companies (McDonald’s, Tesla, and Royal Caribbean), are bracing for the impacts caused by this epic supply chain disruption.

 Top-20 Global Drug Developer